microsoft/terminal/doc/specs/#7335 - Console Allocation Policy.md

 will become double-click runnable from the graphical shell without spawning a console window. _However_, console-based python applications will no longer spawn a console window when double-clicked from the graphical shell.

-Python could work around this by calling `AllocateConsole` if it can be detected that console I/O is required.
+Python could work around this by calling [`AllocConsole`] if it can be detected that console I/O is required.

 ### Performance, Power, and Efficiency

 This should have no impact on performance, power or efficiency.

 ## Potential Issues

+### Shell Hang

 I am **not** proposing a change in how shells determine whether to wait for an application before returning to a prompt.
 This means that a console subsystem application that intends to primarily present a UI but occasionally print text to a